Course Overview

 Landscape Atelier 1a

-This unit provides an introduction to the multi-faceted idea of ‘landscape’.
+This module provides an introduction to the multi-faceted idea of ‘landscape’.
 Through engagement with specific locations and testing a range of communication skills, you will explore some of the main factors in the production and evolution of landscape form, function and character.
 These experiments will lead to the development of strategic propositions which will form the foundation for subsequent work.

 Landscape Studies 2b